-(1) Minimize risks to life and property in areas of high geologic, flood, and fire hazard.

-(2) Assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs. (emphasis added)
+- (1) Minimize risks to life and property in areas of high geologic, flood, and fire hazard. - (2) Assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs.
+(Emphasis added.)

-As discussed in Findings Section II.E above, trenching and gravel extraction projects can adversely affect the morphology of the river and create increased erosion and alteration of the riverbed and riverbanks.
-The applicants provide a fluvial geomorphologic analysis to evaluate the effects of the project on geologic stability of the river and whether the project would lead to erosion or destruction of the riverine environment inconsistent with Section 30253 (see Exhibit No. 9).
+As discussed in Findings Section IV.D.2 above, trenching and gravel extraction projects can adversely affect the morphology of the river and create increased erosion and alteration of the riverbed and riverbanks.
+The applicants have provided a hydrogeomorphic analysis of the effects of the project on geologic stability of the river and whether the project would lead to erosion or destruction of the riverine environment inconsistent with Section 30253 (see Exhibit No. 5).
+The subject evaluation concluded the following with respect to the project's potential to instigate or exacerbate geologic instability: